abraxas86/rom-cheat-info/NES/Juvei-Quest.md

 - Changing the value at `064E` will change the monster that receives the effects of the attack, despite the monster that your character is in front of.
 The battle animation will continue to play out for that monster, too.

 - Chaacter "Class" lengths are 1 character shorter than weapon/armor names.

+- Side-quest characters (Onitan, Shiro, Feeny) can have dodonkeys hacked into their INV, but the Dodonkeys don't have valid addresses to store items.
+Giving to a character with full INV with dodonkey hacked in throws standard "no room left to hold anything" message.

 ## Things I'd like to find still: